Things to Avoid While Purchasing a Home

-Don't look for a new career.
-Consistency in your career history is a good thing to lenders.
-Finding a new job (particularly one with a better salary) may not jeopardize your ability to qualify for a mortgage.
-However, if you switch careers before your loan is approved, your process could fail or be bogged down.
+Don't go on a job search.
+Lending Institutions feel comfortable seeing a consistent work history on your application forms.
+Getting a new job may not compromise your ability to qualify for a loan - particularly if you are going to be making more money.
+However, if you switch careers before your loan is approved, your mortgage process could fail or be stalled.